 You can e-mail richard@colbey.co.uk or richard.colbey@clerksroom.com.
 I can be called directly or texted on 07570 931271 but written enquiries with all potential parties to the arbitration copied in are preferable.
 If I have a conversation with one party alone, the other party may become suspicious of what has said.

 I am willing to undertake paper only arbitrations on the terms set out below.
 I believe what I offer is a far more effective, quicker and cost efficient service than those provided by "official" arbitration schemes.
 Indeed it was my personal experiences of trying to use ABTA's arbitration scheme that interested me in becoming an arbitrator.
+Any award (as arbitrators' decisions are called) made under this scheme is subject to the provisions of the Arbitration Act 1996 and is legally binding.

 Most references to me arise out of alleged breaches of contracts, though it may also be suitable for resolving neighbour disputes and ascertaining damages where there is an accident and fault has been agreed.
 Arbitration is most suitable where the parties are seeking money.
 In some circumstances an arbitrator can give a binding non-monetary remedy, such as a declaration on the position of a boundary.